18 email marketing performance metrics for improved campaign tracking

 2

-Keep it clean—your newsletter, that is.
-Don’t send anything that could be flagged as spam.
+Keep your newsletter clean: Don’t send anything that could be flagged as spam.

 -